Jigsaw++: Imagining Complete Shape Priors for Object Reassembly

 Drawing insights from contemporaty image editing approaches~\citep{ddim, mokady2022null, meng2022sdedit}, our model interprets the partially assembled object as user input, with the target being the complete object.
 This setup helps to utilize the learned shape generative model to predict the complete object from partial inputs.
 However, the difference in our setting is that the input is inaccurate and incomplete.
 Naively conditioning the output on the input still leads to inaccurate output.
 To address this issue, we introduce a ``retargeting'' phase which fine-tunes the mapping from the encoding of inaccurate input to the complete object output.
 This fine-tuning step significantly improves reconstruction quality.

-In summary, our main contributions are as follows. \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=0pt,parsep=0pt] \item We introduce Jigsaw++, a novel method that \textbf{i}ma\textbf{g}ine the complete \textbf{s}hape prior through ret\textbf{a}rgeted rectified flo\textbf{w} for addressing the object reassembly problem. \item We develop an object-level point cloud generation module capable of adapting to a large or arbitrary size of input and output point numbers.
+In summary, our main contributions are as follows. \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=0pt,parsep=0pt] \item We introduce Jigsaw++, a novel method that \textbf{i}ma\textbf{g}ine the complete \textbf{s}hape prior through ret\textbf{a}rgeted rectified flo\textbf{w}.
+The method generates comprehensive complete objects to serve as guides for the assembly process. \item We develop an object-level point cloud generation module capable of adapting to a large or arbitrary size of input and output point numbers.
 This model leverages the image-to-3D model and encompasses a joint generation of global embeddings and reconstruction latent via the rectified flow technique. \item The proposal of a ``retargeting'' strategy that links the reconstruction challenges in reassembly tasks with guided generation processes.
-This strategy facilitates the reconstruction of complete objects from partially assembled inputs and takes advantage of the straightness provided by rectified flow, resulting in lower tuning costs and higher flexibility. \item Jigsaw++ works orthogonally to the existing object reassemble methods.
+This strategy facilitates the reconstruction of complete objects from partially assembled inputs and takes advantage of the straightness provided by rectified flow, resulting in lower tuning costs and higher flexibility. \item Jigsaw++ is orthogonal to the existing object reassemble methods.
 Our experiments on both the Breaking Bad dataset and PartNet demonstrate its adaptability to various assembly challenges and its ability to achieve significant improvements over baseline inputs. \end{itemize}